mcandre/sail/README.md

 # NOTES

+sail examines merely the file extension, no effort is put into analyzing the contents for C/C++ grammar.

 (sp)lint has not been sufficiently maintained as of this writing to parse C89/99 or later syntax.
 Any application written in C is generally advised to use a more modern linter.

 Fortunately, C++ linters such as those listed above are able to handle both C and C++ code.

+Unfortunately, file extensions are overloaded with conflicting meanings.
+For example, `*.h` can refer to a C header, or a C++ header, or an Objective C header.
+And `.m` can refer to an Objective C implementation or a MATLAB / Octave implementation.
+Sending the wrong file to the wrong linter will produce incorrect results.
+Likewise, your text editor will often get confused.

+You can distinguish between these differing syntaxes by naming your headers:

+* C: `.h`
+* C++: `.hh`
+* Objective C / Objective C++: `.mhh`

+and your implementations:

+* C: `.c`
+* C++: `.cpp`
+* Objective C / Objective C++: `.mm`
+* MATLAB / Octave: `.m`

 # CONTRIBUTING